-A: Simply put, fast.
-Duckweed grows more quickly than any other plant– under ideal conditions, duckweed can double in size overnight.
-With that in mind, it’s easy to see how duckweed in lake or pond water could rapidly become a problem.
-As duckweed covers the water’s surface, it blocks out sunlight and reduces oxygen, making it difficult for other plants and fish to survive.
+A: Very fast.
+Duckweed grows more quickly than any other plant—under ideal conditions, it can double in mass overnight.
+With that in mind, it’s easy to see how duckweed in ponds can rapidly become a problem.
+As these tiny plants cover the water’s surface, they block out sunlight and reduce oxygen, making it difficult for other aquatic life to survive.

-Duckweed consists of light-green clover-shaped leaves that float on top of the water, primarily in lakes and ponds.
+Duckweed (Lemna minor) consists of light-green clover-shaped leaves that float on top of still water, primarily in lakes and ponds, but also sluggish streams and canals.
 Each leaf is approximately three-sixteenths to one-eighth of an inch in diameter and there is a small, thread-like root that dangles down into the water.
 Duckweed leaves tend to group together, forming dense colonies.

 It is easy to confuse duckweed with watermeal, a similar nuisance plant.
 However, watermeal is a bit smaller, and the leaves are more rounded and seed-like.
 Watermeal also does not have a root attached.